i Merger control authority

 - each of at least two of the parties concerned achieved a pre-tax turnover exceeding €15 million (or €5 million if the retail sector is concerned) in at least one of the French overseas territories concerned.
 This threshold does not have to be reached by all the parties concerned in one and the same territory; and

 - the transaction does not fall within the scope of the EUMR.

-The undertakings whose turnover are to be considered depend on the type of transaction.
-For instance, will be considered: the merging entities in the case of a merger, the acquirer and the target (excluding the seller) in the case of an acquisition of sole control, the controlling parent companies in the case of a newly created joint venture.
+The undertakings whose turnover is to be considered depend on the type of transaction.
+For instance, the following will be considered: the merging entities in the case of a merger, the acquirer and the target (excluding the seller) in the case of an acquisition of sole control, and the controlling parent companies in the case of a newly created joint venture.

 When jurisdictional thresholds are met, pre-merger filing is mandatory and suspensive (i.e., there is a stand-still clause).
 This applies to all concentrations, including foreign-to-foreign transactions, even in the absence of overlap between the parties' activities.